juliosn/apiFlaskReact/README.md

 ## About
-<p align="justify"> This project was developed with the purpose of enhancing skills in Angular for front-end development and Spring for building a CRUD API, utilizing SQLite as the database.
+<p align="justify"> This project was developed with the purpose of enhancing skills in Angular for front-end development and Flask for building a CRUD API, utilizing SQLite as the database.
 Through this implementation, the project aims to provide hands-on experience in designing and integrating a full-stack application, reinforcing best practices in software development. </p>

 ## Technologies Used